aniket260299/java_leetcode/README.md

-#leetcode_java
+# JAVA Solutions for Leetcode
 "Stay committed to your decisions, but stay flexible in your approach"

 This repo is intended for any individual wanting to improve their problem solving skills.
 All questions are available on leetcode.com.

 If you like this project, please leave me a star. ★